Fossil Fuel Subsidies

 • Transparent and extensive communication and consultation with stakeholders, including information on the size of subsidies and how they affect the government’s budget;

-• Price increases that are phased-in over time;
+• Price increases that are phased-in;

 • Improving the efficiency in state-owned enterprises to reduce producer subsidies;